SyneRBI/SIRF/doc/UserGuide.md

                          be appended by `_g1f1d0b0.hs`.
-    set_template         Specifies the file containing acquisition data to be used as a source of information about the scanner. set_time_interval    Specifies the scanning time sub-interval to be converted (an empty interval indicates that all raw data must be converted) flag_on              Turns on (i.e. assigns value true to) a conversion flag. flag_off             Turns off (i.e. assigns value false to) a conversion flag.
+    set_template         Specifies the file containing acquisition data to be used as a source of information about the scanner. set_time_interval    Specifies the scanning time sub-interval (in seconds) to be converted (an empty interval indicates that all raw data must be converted) flag_on              Turns on (i.e. assigns value true to) a conversion flag. flag_off             Turns off (i.e. assigns value false to) a conversion flag.